 To make sure that you are welding your joint properly, you need to study your technique.

-Prepare your metal ahead of time and ensure that you’ve got the right technique and heat settings to make nice beads and tacks without melting through your base metal.
+Prepare your meal ahead of time and ensure that you’ve got the right technique and heat settings to make nice beads and tacks without melting through your base metal.

 Know which joints are strongest and weakest, and how to use each one in different situations.